 Specific features: Tough solar power, 200 meters water resistance, duplex LC display, tide graph, moon data, countdown timer, battery level indicator, power saving function, multi-band atomic timekeeping

 Best use: Sports and fitness, outdoor survival, camping, hiking

-Description: The Pro Trek PRW2500 is a high performance watch designed to take on the challenging conditions of the outdoors.
+The Casio Pro Trek Watch is a high performance watch designed to take on the challenging conditions of the outdoors.
 If you’re in the market for a feature-packed survival watch, this model shouldn’t disappoint.

 The Multi-Band Atomic Timekeeping provides accurate timekeeping via radio waves.
 The watch is also a triple sensor model which means that it has a compass, thermometer, and altimeter / barometer which is of course invaluable when navigating the great outdoors.